tokenrouter/sdk-python/README.md

         return response.content

 # Usage
-conv = Conversation(client, "You are a helpful tutor") conv.add_user_message("What is calculus?") response1 = conv.get_response()
+conv = Conversation(TokenRouter, "You are a helpful tutor") conv.add_user_message("What is calculus?") response1 = conv.get_response()
 conv.add_user_message("Can you give an example?")